luis951/secure-iot-protocol/README.md

 ## 📫 Contributions

-To contribute with with this project, follow the steps below:
+To contribute with this project, follow the steps below:

 1. Clone this repo.
 2. Create a branch: `git checkout -b <branch_name>`.